opensearch-project/sql/docs/user/limitations/limitations.rst

 Limitations on Identifiers
 ==========================

-Using OpenSearch cluster name as catalog name to qualify an index name, such as ``my_cluster.my_index``, is not supported for now.
+Using OpenSearch cluster name as dataSource name to qualify an index name, such as ``my_cluster.my_index``, is not supported for now.

 Limitations on Fields
 =====================